-This information should be shared with the Designated Safeguarding Lead/Mental Health and Wellbeing Lead, Kate Jackson, who will offer support and advice about next steps.
+This information should be shared with the Designated Safeguarding Lead and Mental Health and Wellbeing Lead, Liz Morton and Kate Jackson or Lauren MacDonald, who will offer support and advice about next steps.

 Confidentiality

 We should be honest with regards to the issue of confidentiality.
 If it is necessary for us to pass our concerns about a pupil on, then we should discuss with the pupil: